Fanny Höchstetter

 In March 1933 many Germans, including Jews, felt that surely the Nazis could not crush German democracy.
 They felt “It will soon blow over”.
 Fanny Höchstetter, was one of those and almost left it too late to flee Germany.

-The story is suitable for Year 9+ and adults.
+This presentaion is suitable for Year 9+ and adults.
+It is suitable for Year 7 upwards with preparation.